Isotopes of xenon

 The artificial isotope 135Xe is of considerable significance in the operation of nuclear fission reactors.
-135Xe has a huge cross section for thermal neutrons, 2.65×106 barns, so it acts as a neutron absorber or "poison" that can slow or stop the chain reaction after a period of operation.
+135Xe has a huge cross section for thermal neutrons, 2.65 million barns, so it acts as a neutron absorber or "poison" that can slow or stop the chain reaction after a period of operation.
 This was discovered in the earliest nuclear reactors built by the American Manhattan Project for plutonium production.
 Because of this effect, designers must make provisions to increase the reactor's reactivity (the number of neutrons per fission that go on to fission other atoms of nuclear fuel) over the initial value needed to start the chain reaction.
-For the same reason, the fission products produced in a nuclear explosion and a power plant differ significantly as a large share of ^{135}Xe will absorb neutrons in a steady state reactor, while basically none of the ^{135}I will have had time to decay to Xenon before the explosion of the bomb removes it from the neutron radiation.
+For the same reason, the xenon fission products produced in a nuclear explosion and a power plant differ significantly as a large share of ^{135}Xe will absorb neutrons in a steady state reactor, while in a bomb it can be assumed that none of the ^{135}I will have had time to decay to xenon before the explosion disperses it, removing it from the neutron radiation.

 Relatively high concentrations of radioactive xenon isotopes are also found emanating from nuclear reactors due to the release of this fission gas from cracked fuel rods or fissioning of uranium in cooling water.
 The concentrations of these isotopes are still usually low compared to the naturally occurring radioactive noble gas 222Rn.